Approximation by Quad Meshes in Laguerre Geometry: A few basics of Laguerre geometry and L-nets

 The Minkowski lift of the or-plane $p$ is defined as the set of points $X=(x, x_4) \in \mathbb{R}^{3,1}$, taken to or-spheres in oriented contact with $p$ by the cyclographic map.
-By~\bluenew{\eqref{eq:or-plane} and}~\eqref{eq:contact}, this is expressed as \be x_4= \la n,x \ra + h, \ee and represents a hyperplane $P=\zeta(p) \subset \R^{3,1}$ forming the Euclidean angle $\gamma=\pi/4$ with the hyperplane $\R^3$ given by $ x_4=0$.
+By~\eqref{eq:or-plane} and~\eqref{eq:contact}, this is expressed as \be x_4= \la n,x \ra + h, \ee and represents a hyperplane $P=:\zeta(p) \subset \R^{3,1}$ forming the Euclidean angle $\gamma=\pi/4$ with the hyperplane $\R^3$ given by $ x_4=0$.
 A hyperplane of form~\eqref{eq:g-hyperplane} is called a \emph{$\gamma$-hyperplane} or \emph{isotropic hyperplane}.
 We denote by $\Gamma(\R^{3,1})$ the set of all $\gamma$-hyperplanes.
 Note that \eqref{eq:g-hyperplane} can be written with the isotropic normal vector $N=(n,1)$ that is both normal and parallel to the hyperplane, as

 \paragraph{Lines in Minkowski space} A line in Minkowski space is called \emph{space-like}, \emph{light-like} (\emph{isotropic}), or \emph{time-like}, respectively, if its direction vector $g$ satisfies $\lla g, g \rra >0, \ \lla g, g \rra =0 , \ \lla g, g \rra < 0$, respectively.
-The cyclographic image of a space-like/isotropic/time-like line is a one-parameter family of or-spheres that are in oriented contact with an or-cone along a circle/ with each other at a single point / with no or-plane (common to all the or-spheres), respectively.
-The space-like line in $\R^ {3,1}$ is then viewed as the \emph{Minkowski lift} of the resulting or-cone.
+The cyclographic image of a space-like line is a family of or-spheres in oriented contact with an or-cone along a circle, and the line is viewed as the \emph{Minkowski lift} of that or-cone.
+The cyclographic image of an isotropic line is a family of or-spheres tangent to each other at a single point and sharing the same tangent plane there (thus forming a \emph{contact element}, but we do not need this terminology).
+A time-like line corresponds to a family of or-spheres whose centers lie on a fixed line orthogonal to a plane, while all spheres intersect that plane at a constant angle.

+\paragraph{Planes in Minkowski space} A 2-dimensional plane in $\R^ {3,1}$ is called \emph{space-like}, \emph{light-like (isotropic)}, or \emph{time-like} if it contains zero, one, or two isotropic lines through each point, respectively.

 \paragraph{Laguerre transformations} In $\R^{3,1}$, Laguerre transformations appear as those bijective affine maps which map isotropic lines to isotropic lines.
 This implies that isotropic planes, characterized by containing a single real family of parallel isotropic lines, are mapped to isotropic planes.
 Hence, in $\R^3$, we have two bijective maps of the sets of or-spheres and or-planes, respectively, which preserve oriented contact (Fig.~\ref{fig:lagtrafo}).
+These transformations correspond to Minkowski similarities of $\mathbb{R}^{3,1}$, generated by the orthogonal group $O(3,1)$, translations, and scalings.
 For instance, the $d$-offsetting operation appears as the translation $x_4\mapsto x_4+d$ in $\R^{3,1}$.